Dr. Howard Cochran

 - Recognized for guidance and mentoring of students., Delta Phi Omega.

-Dr. Howard H. Cochran, Jr., Professor of Economics and Management, teaches both undergraduate and graduate economics and international business courses in Belmont University’s College of Business Administration.
+Dr. Howard H. Cochran, Jr., Professor of Economics and Management, teaches both undergraduate and graduate economics and international business courses in Belmont University’s Jack C. Massey College of Business.
 He earned his B.B.A. in Finance from Walsh College, M.A. in Economics from Wayne State University, and Doctor of Arts in Economics from Middle Tennessee State University.
 He has also completed post-graduate study in administrative leadership at Harvard University.

 He has taught courses in macroeconomics, microeconomics and international business.
 Being a veteran of international studies, Dr. Cochran has also lead several Belmont student study-travel trips to China.
 His teaching, research, and consulting interests are in the areas of economic education, managerial economics, and international trade.